Ladakh- The Land of High Passes

 Road: From Sonmarg to Zoji La, roads are serpentine and single Lane

-The first pass; Zoji La lies on Srinagar – Leh highway is 24 km ahead from Sonamarg and is the gateway to Ladakh.
+The first pass; Zoji La lies on Srinagar – Leh highway is 24 km ahead of Sonamarg and is the gateway to Ladakh.
 This highway is also known as NH1D and has high strategic importance, as it links Ladakh with the Kashmir Valley.
 Zoji La is quite daring and thrilling for nature lovers as the green valleys are taken over by barren cliffs and here the winter never seems to end.
 The tall walls of snow can still be seen in July- August too.

-Just meters ahead form pass, there is a Zero point where no natural habitation exists.
+Just meters ahead form pass, there is a Zero-point where no natural habitation exists.
 Here, the snow lovers can enjoy snow sports like sledding, snow bikes and trek to the barren mountain.

 Also, enjoy some Maggi with tea/coffee at shacks.
-It is really windy at the pass; so wear some woolen or wind cheater, to protect yourselves.
+It is really windy at the pass; so wear some woolen or windcheater, to protect yourselves.

 Note: Zojila receives on an average, 60 feet of snowfall and it opens only in April end or May.